department-of-veterans-affairs/generator-vets-website/README.md

 - The latter runs on top of the former if certain prompts were answered to generate a form app.
 - Each generator has its own set of template from which it generates files in the app structure.

-For specifics on writing a generator, (refer to the official Yeoman documentation)[https://yeoman.github.io/generator/].
+For specifics on writing a generator, [refer to the official Yeoman documentation](https://yeoman.github.io/generator/).

 ### Testing changes